aspose-ocr/Aspose.OCR-Documentation/java/developer-reference/recognition-settings/carplate/_index.md

 Aspose.OCR for Java allows for very flexible customization of vehicle license plate recognition accuracy, performance, and other settings by configuring the properties of the `CarPlateRecognitionSettings` object.

-These settings are specifically tailored for processing scanned or photographed vehicle license plates (car plates).
+These settings are specifically tailored for processing scanned or photographed vehicle license plates.

 Setting | Type | Default value | Description
 ------- | ---- | ------------- | -----------